aryanattapt/authapi/readme.md

 - **model:** Defines the data structures for users and request payloads.
 - **repository:** Handles data operations with MongoDB.
 - **service:** Contains business logic for signing up and signing in users.
-- **utils:** Provides utility functions, including password hashing and JWT token generation.
+- **utils:** Provides utility functions, including password hashing, JWT token generation and others.
+- **route:** Defines the API routes mapping HTTP methods and endpoints to their corresponding controller functions, thereby facilitating structured and RESTful interactions within the application.
+- **test:** Provides a suite of automated tests designed to validate the functionality and reliability of the application components

 ## Instructions to Run the Service